-Written by no less than six hands, Money Monster seems like a modern dumbed-down Sidney Lumet movie — a Network (1976) of our times as far as sensationalism on TV is concerned –, with a title that couldn’t be more obvious.
-George Clooney plays financial guru Lee Gates, who hosts his TV show “Money Monster” and is in the midst of airing it when a furious man called Kyle Budwell (Jack O’Connell) invades the studio and takes Gates hostage, forcing him to wear a vest full of explosives.
-Kyle claims that he invested his entire life savings of $60,000 on a stock company that Lee endorsed a month before on his show, but the company collapsed due to a certain “glitch” in an algorithm that costed $800 million to investors.
-Now the guy wants answers, which forces Lee and his longtime director Patty Fenn (Julia Roberts) to go look for them before Kyle does anything reckless.
+Written by no less than six hands and with a title that couldn’t be more obvious, Money Monster seems like a modern dumbed-down Sidney Lumet movie — a Network (1976) of our times as far as TV sensationalism is concerned.
+George Clooney plays financial guru Lee Gates, who hosts his TV show Money Monster and is in the midst of airing it when a furious man called Kyle Budwell (Jack O’Connell) invades the studio, takes Gates hostage and forces him to wear a vest full of explosives.
+Kyle claims that he invested his entire life savings of $60,000 on a stock company that Lee endorsed a month before on his show, but the company collapsed due to a certain “glitch” in an algorithm that cost $800 million to investors.
+Now, as the guy wants answers, Lee and his longtime director Patty Fenn (Julia Roberts) need to find them before Kyle does anything reckless.